 - Grow your own produce

-The average distance travelled by shop-bought fruits and vegetables is 1500 miles, so growing them at home – whether in a garden or window box – will reduce that right down to zero.
+The average distance traveled by shop-bought fruits and vegetables is 1500 miles, so growing them at home – whether in a garden or window box – will reduce that right down to zero.

 - Use renewable energy